microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.md

 ![MRTK Build Tools](../Images/EyeTracking/mrtk_et_buildsetup.png)

 This tooling will find the AppX manifest after the Unity build is completed and manually add the GazeInput capability.
-**Note that this tooling is NOT active when using Unity's built-in Build Window** (i.e. File -> Build Settings).
+**Prior to Unity 2019, this tooling is NOT active when using Unity's built-in Build Window** (i.e. File -> Build Settings).

-When using Unity's build window, the capability will need to be manually added after the Unity build, as follows:
+Prior to Unity 2019, when using Unity's build window, the capability will need to be manually added after the Unity build, as follows:
 1. Open your compiled Visual Studio project and then open the _'Package.appxmanifest'_ in your solution.
 2. Make sure to tick the _'GazeInput'_ checkbox under _Capabilities_.
 If you don't see a _'GazeInput'_ capability, check that your system meets the [prerequisites for using MRTK](../GettingStartedWithTheMRTK.md#prerequisites) (in particular the Windows SDK version).